Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Introduction and the architecture of the proof

-3mm Relation (\ref{TRIF}) played a central role in relating the trilogarithmic motivic complex to the algebraic K-theory for any field $\F$, and proving Zagier's conjecture for $\zeta_F(3)$ \cite{G91a}.
+The 22-term relation for the trilogarithm and relation (\ref{TRIF}) played a central role in connecting the trilogarithmic motivic complex to the algebraic $K$-theory for an arbitrary infinite field $\F$, and proving Zagier's conjecture for $\zeta_\F(3)$.
 Yet it is unclear how to generalize relations (\ref{AFED}) and (\ref{TRIF}) to the classical n-logarithms to implement a similar strategy for $\zeta_\F(n)$ for $n>3$.

-3mm
+2mm

 Our strategy is different.
-Given a field $\F$, we look for an explicit construction of the weight $\leq n$ part of the motivic Tate Lie coalgebra ${\cal L}_\bullet(\F)$ rather then groups ${\B}_n(\F)$.
-The two problems for $n\leq 3$ turned out to coincide - a deep fact on its own, consistent with the Freeness Conjecture.
-3mm
+Given a field $\F$, we look for an explicit construction of the weight $\leq n$ part of the whole motivic Tate Lie coalgebra ${\cal L}_\bullet(\F)$ rather than just ${\cal B}_n(\F)$.
+The Freeness Conjecture predicts that for $n\leq 3$ we should have ${\cal L}_n(\F)={\cal B}_n(\F)$, so the new phenomena start to appear at the weight four.
+2mm